-The State of Multi-factor Authentication: Survey highlights key trends & challenges
+The State of Multi-Factor Authentication: Survey Results, Implications, & Recommendations

 The increasing use of cloud-based applications, among other factors, has created an environment in which account takeovers and similar types of incursions are becoming much more common.
 This is where multi-factor authentication (MFA) comes into the picture.

-Check out the results from this in-depth MFA survey that had the goal of determining how organizations manage security, authentication, and related issues; and to determine decision makers’ attitudes toward various authentication methods including Zero Trust, passwordless approaches, and biometrics.
+Check out the results from an in-depth survey of mid-sized and large organizations on how they manage security, authentication, and related issues; and decision makers’ attitudes toward various authentication methods including Zero Trust, passwordless approaches, and biometrics.

 Here are some of the survey highlights:

 - Only an average of 70% of employees and 40% of customers are required to use MFA to access corporate applications and data.

 - Decision-makers perceive hardware tokens, biometrics, and mobile authenticators as the most secure authentication methods.

 - Only 29% of organizations have implemented passwordless authentication workflows for employees, but another 40% are planning to do so.